stackup-wallet/erc-4337-devnet/README.md

 make wait
 ```

-**You can point you local applications to `http://localhost:8545` for access to all node and bundler RPC methods.
-For paymaster RPC methods, use `http://localhost:43371`**
+You can point you local applications to any of these RPC URLs:

+- `http://localhost:8545` for access to all node and bundler RPC methods.
+- `http://localhost:4337` for bundler RPC methods only.
+- `http://localhost:43371` for paymaster RPC methods only.

 ## Useful commands